openpracticelibrary/openpracticelibrary/migrate/src/pages/practice/funnel-analysis.md

   - Product Owner
   - Data Scientist/Analyst
   - DevOps Team
+templateKey: practice-page
 ---
 ## What is it?

 Funnel Analysis is an analytical practice studying the changes over a course of events or steps in a user journey.
 It frequently follows the flow inside an application towards achieving a specific goal.
 For example the purchasing of an item on an ecommerce site: the funnel analysis will show how many users go through the full flow of steps to complete a purchase and how many stop (drop off) at which step (aka fallout rates).

 ![Funnel Analysis](/images/funnel-analysis.jpg "Funnel Analysis")